 This couple celebrated their childhood memories and love with an evocative wedding.

-Abhinay and Krishanthy celebrated their journey from being neighbors to friends and life partners with beautiful wedding ceremonies in Sydney.
+Abhinay Challa and Krishanthy Challa celebrated their journey from being neighbors to friends and life partners with beautiful wedding ceremonies in Sydney.
 Here are a few glimpses of the festive celebrations.

 How They Met